jht1493/ICM-2020-Code/weeks/03_interaction.md

   createSpan().id('ia_len');
 ```

-- at `draw` time use `select` to  update the span with the value of the variable.
+- at `draw` use `select` to  update the span with the value of the variable.
 The text inside the single quotes is a label for the value.

 ```
   select('#ia_len').html('[a_len=' + a_len + '] ')